ocaml/ocaml-lsp/lsp/bin/specifications/specification-3-15.md

 ### <a href="#contentPart" name="contentPart" class="anchor"> Content Part </a>

 Contains the actual content of the message.
 The content part of a message uses [JSON-RPC](http://www.jsonrpc.org/) to describe requests, responses and notifications.
 The content part is encoded using the charset provided in the Content-Type field.
 It defaults to `utf-8`, which is the only encoding supported right now.
-If a server or client receives a header with a different encoding then `utf-8` it should respond with an error.
+If a server or client receives a header with a different encoding than `utf-8` it should respond with an error.

 (Prior versions of the protocol used the string constant `utf8` which is not a correct encoding constant according to [specification](http://www.iana.org/assignments/character-sets/character-sets.xhtml).)
 For backwards compatibility it is highly recommended that a client and a server treats the string `utf8` as `utf-8`.